 3. Tenant Is Active Duty Military

 The Servicemembers Civil Relief Act, otherwise known as SCRA, offers certain protections for active duty military members.
-It protects these members when they receive change of station orders.
+These members are protected when they receive change of station orders.

 Tenants who have been victims of domestic violence have the right to terminate their lease agreement without penalty in many states.
-The act of violence must usually have occurred in the recent past, typically within the last three to six months.
+Usually, the act of violence must have occurred in the recent past, typically within the last three to six months.